mkfizi/tailstart/README.md

 file containing TailwindCSS classes that are present in the project.
 These commands consists as below:

-* `npm run tailwind` ─ Run Tailwind CLI and build CSS.
+* `npm run build` ─ Execute Tailwind CLI and build CSS.
+* `npm run build-prod` ─ Execute Tailwind CLI and build CSS for production.
-* `npm run tailwind-watch` ─ Run Tailwind CLI and build CSS in watch mode.
+* `npm run watch` ─ Execute Tailwind CLI and build CSS in watch mode.
-* `npm run tailwind-build` ─ Run Tailwind CLI and build CSS for production.
+* `npm run watch-prod` ─ Execute Tailwind CLI and build CSS in watch mode.

 These commands are declared in `package.json` and can be customize according to project's path preferences.